 In 1860, U.S. Census takers recorded 328 Greek immigrants living in America.
-Among them were 40 young men and boys who arrived after the Greek War of Independence, which had left them orphaned.
+Among them were 40 young men and boys.
+They arrived after the Greek War of Independence, which had left them orphaned.

-They were given college educations in the United States.
+They received college educations in the United States.
 Most succeeded in their adopted country, while a few others returned to their homeland.

 The orphans were followed decades later by waves of desperately poor Greek immigrants looking for work.
 The later arrivals didn’t always succeed.
-Ever since those 40 orphans were brought here, though, the tiny Greek community has had a disproportionate impact on New England.
+But ever since those 40 orphans were brought here, the tiny Greek community has had a disproportionate impact on New England.

 Most of all, they gave us the Greek diner, along with spanikopita, baklava, gyros, Greek pizza and the ubiquitous Greek salad.

 The first Greek to land in America is believed to be a sailor named Don Teodoro, who came with Spanish explorer Panfilio de Narvaez in 1528.
 Indians killed him in Florida.

 The Greek War of Independence brought autonomy to the country in 1832, but it also caused the massacre of tens of thousands of civilians.
 A Congregationalist missionary society, the American Board of Commissioners for Foreign Missions, brought the orphaned sons of distinguished families to the U.S. for education and conversion to Protestantism.

 Some of the orphans came with supporters of the Greek revolutionaries, such as Samuel Gridley Howe.
 Educated in the United States, they went on to enter the ministry, medicine, law, and education professions, or they succeeded in business.